 “We need to switch from ‘Doctor, make me better,’ to ‘Doctor, how can you help me help myself?’”
 Moore said.
 “Think about how someone learns to drive.
 Where do people sit?
 The driver’s seat or the passenger seat?
 The way most healthcare professionals are trained puts patients in the passenger seat.
 But you can’t teach patients to self-manage if you are the one doing all the driving.
 Healthcare professionals have to find a way to not just put them back in the driver’s seat, but to do their best to never take them out of it to begin with.
 They need to be active participants, partners, in their own care.”

-Moore’s session was one of a number of gatherings to engage patients at the World Congress, all as part of IASP’s Global Patient Alliance.
+Moore’s session was one of a number of gatherings to engage patients at the World Congress, all as part of IASP’s Global Alliance of Pain Patient Advocates.

 Tools for pain self-management